johnowusuduah/DivNEDS/README.md

 ## Model
 ## Training of DivNET
 We utilize DeepSpeed for training because it allows activation checkpointing in distributed training.
+DeepSpeed is most suited for NVIDIA: Pascal, Volta, Ampere, and Hopper architectures and AMD: MI100 and MI200.
+We recommend training in Azure Machine Learning Studio on at least 8 x NVIDIA T4 GPUs.
+We recommend Microsoft Azure Machine Learning Studio for training.

 To train on multiple machine nodes run the following command in the root directory:
 ~~~